openaq/openaq.org/content/developers/roadmap/_index.md

 ### 3 Outreach and Documentation

 * Improve documentation sites (API documentations site, Python documentation, R documentation and CLI documentation) with more examples of how to use the platform for common use cases.

+This roadmap was largely informed by the OpenAQ community through outreach and the results of our [Community Survey](https://openaq.medium.com/the-2024-openaq-community-survey-results-71d0d8f42ff7).
+To keep up with OpenAQ news sign up for our [quarterly newsletter](https://link.openaq.org/newsletter) and make your voice heard by participating in upcoming community surveys.